simplifiedcourses/simplifiedcourses.github.io/_posts/2023-03-16-how-to-prepare-for-angular-signals.md

 Hope you enjoyed it.
 Comment if you liked it!

+**Update:**
+We have created an open-source npm package called [ngx-signal-state](https://github.com/simplifiedcourses/ngx-signal-state){:target="_blank"} that can you can use in all your Angular projects.
+This is only relevant if you are on Angular 16 or higher.

 If you like to learn directly from me, check out my [Angular Training](https://www.simplified.courses/angular-training){:target="_blank"} and [Angular Coaching](https://www.simplified.courses/angular-coaching){:target="_blank"}